unlockingc/myDevEnv/README.md

 # usage
 This is a repository that try to cover my development distribution of linux system.
-It contains several conf files and scrpit but not software it self
+It contains several conf files and try to install all the basic software and its conf of mine
 # contains
 1. tmux conf
 2. SpaceVim conf